ramadhaniwanjenja/L-Guard-hardware/version5.6/L-GUARD_5.6_README.md

 ⚠️ **THIS IS A MONITORING DEVICE, NOT A SAFETY DEVICE**

 L-GUARD is designed to:
-✅ Monitor conditions
+-✅ Monitor conditions
-✅ Detect potential accidents
+-✅ Detect potential accidents
-✅ Alert emergency contacts
+-✅ Alert emergency contacts
-✅ Track location
+-✅ Track location

-L-GUARD is NOT:
+**L-GUARD is NOT:**
-❌ A replacement for safe driving
+-❌ A replacement for safe driving
-❌ A substitute for vehicle safety systems
+-❌ A substitute for vehicle safety systems
-❌ Guaranteed to detect all accidents
+-❌ Guaranteed to detect all accidents
-❌ Certified for critical safety applications
+-❌ Certified for critical safety applications

 **Always drive safely!
 This system is a tool, not a guarantee.**